 The e-Ink screens offer a more "book-like" experience.
 The lighting also goes across the screen instead of coming from behind like a tablet.
 The overall effect is less eyestrain during extended reading.

 There's also battery life.
-Even the Oasis with its larger screen and smaller battery can easily reach a week between charging with a couple hours of reading a day.
+Even the Kindle Oasis (2019) with its larger screen and smaller battery can easily reach a week between charging with a couple of hours of reading a day.

 Tablets, even if just used for reading, simply don't keep up with that.
 Then there's the distractions of app notifications, the added weight of the tablet, and the glossy screen being hard to read in bright sunlight.

-Yes and no. The Kindle e-readers have less options when it comes to multiple accounts.
-There's basic features there, and parental controls for kids accounts, but the software is completely different.
-So it's not quite the same.
+Yes and no. The Kindle e-readers have fewer options when it comes to multiple accounts.
+There are basic features there and parental controls for kids' accounts, but the software is completely different.
+So, it's not the same.

 On Fire tablets, you can set up individual profiles, complete with their own selection of apps, games, and other services.